Louisville Cerebral Palsy Lawyers

 There are several causes of cerebral palsy, including infections, abnormalities, or other conditions that occur during pregnancy, that even with the best of medical care are unavoidable.
 Inevitable complications during labor that can deprive the infant’s brain of oxygen, such as dystocia, umbilical cord issues or other problems can also lead to cerebral palsy.

 Some cases of cerebral palsy can be attributed to negligent, careless, or reckless actions taken by medical professionals.
-Failing to attend to the birthing process correctly, and employing the accepted standards of care could exacerbate or directly cause a child to be left with cerebral palsy.
+Failing to attend to the birthing process correctly, and failure to employ the accepted standards of care could exacerbate or directly cause a child to be left with cerebral palsy.
 Some common medical errors include:

-- Delay or failure in recommending a C-section when a fetus in in distress
+- Delay or failure in recommending a C-section when a fetus is in distress

 - Misdiagnosis and lack of treatment of infant seizures or brain hemorrhage

 - Excessive or improper use of vacuum extractor or forceps

 - Failure to detect umbilical cord problems causing fetal distress